Tinkerforge/doc/en/source/Kits/HardwareHacking/DoorbellNotifier_HardwareSetup.rst

 This part is for those who are interested in a more technical description.

-If you take a closer look at alternating currents you will see positive and negative half-waves.
+If you take a closer look at the graphs of alternating currents you will see positive and negative half-waves.

 .. image:: /Images/Kits/hardware_hacking_doorbell_ac_current_plot_350.jpg
    :scale: 100 %